top of page

 That afternoon, when she reached for his hand in town, he took it, but his grip was looser and less automatic.
 That night, when she curled toward him in bed, he did not pull her flush against him.
 The lesson arrived in a temperature that said Your longing competes with me.

-So she did not consciously decide to mention the twins less.
-She simply started mentioning them less.
+So she did not consciously decide to stop mentioning the twins.
+She simply stopped mentioning them.

 “Roman,” she said quietly.